robcxyz/icon-prometheus-exporter/README.md

 ## ICON - exporter agent for icon blockchain:
 ----------------

-This is a python agent that extracts metric form ICON-nodes through provided rpcs. just clone and run the python agent on your server.
-The metrics are exported on port 6100 that need to be configured on prometheus server.
+This is a python agent that discover nodes and extracts metric provided through each node's rpc.
+Clone and run the python agent on your server and use port 6100 to get your prometheus server to scrap the date from this agent.

 To install the icon-prometheus-exporter package.